svitjojo/movies-spa/README.md

 When the container starts, an **entrypoint script** generates `/dist/config.json` containing runtime environment values (like `API_URL`).
 The React app automatically fetches this file on startup and uses the provided backend URL.

-This allows the same image to be reused across environments by simply changing the `docker run` parameters.

 ---

 ## 📑 Features